Grab the bonus templates that will help you win more freelance jobs.

 Starting a cold email campaign can be scary.

-But if you use the strategies I’ve laid out in this article (and the templates you’ll get by signing up below!), you’ll find that reaching out to potential clients is a lot easier (and you’ll win more freelance jobs) when you use a strategic approach.
+But if you use the strategies I’ve laid out in this article (and the templates you’ll get by signing up near the top of the post!), you’ll find that reaching out to potential clients is a lot easier (and you’ll win more freelance jobs) when you use a strategic approach.